3 Most Important Theories to Explain How the Solar System Formed?

 ●⫸ How the Solar System Formed?

 Our solar system evolved from a dense cloud of interstellar gas and dust about 4.5 billion years ago.
-The cloud imploded, possibly as a result of a nearby asteroid or comet known as a supernova.
-When this dust cloud disintegrated, it created a solar nebula, which is a spinning, swirling disc of material.
+The cloud imploded, possibly due to a nearby asteroid or comet known as a supernova.
+When this dust cloud disintegrated, it created a solar nebula, a spinning, swirling disc of material.

 Gravity drew too much material into the center.
 The pressure in the core eventually reached such a high level that hydrogen atoms started to merge and form helium, releasing massive amounts of energy.
-As a result, our Sun was born, and it ultimately accumulated more than 99% of total matter.
+As a result, our Sun was born, ultimately accumulating more than 99% of total matter.

-Planets did not form in other cases: the asteroid belt is made up of bits and pieces of the early solar system that could never quite come together to form a planet.
+Planets did not form in other cases: the asteroid belt comprises bits and pieces of the early solar system that could never quite come together to form a planet.
 Other smaller fragments evolved into asteroids, comets, meteoroids, and small, irregular moons.

 ●⫸ Gaseous Mass Hypothesis of Kant: